mvenzke-axway/axway-open-docs/content/en/docs/apim_policydev/apigw_gw_instances/general_services.md

 * The **Management Services** policy container under **Policies**
 * The **Management Services** HTTP interfaces under **Environment Configuration > Listeners > Admin Node Manager**

+{{< alert title="" color="danger">}}**Caution**</br>
-{{< alert title="Caution" color="danger" >}}Admin Node Manager may not function correctly if you change the HTTP interfaces, relative path, servlet applications, or static content provider exposed under the Management Services group.
+Admin Node Manager may not function correctly if you change the HTTP interfaces, relative path, servlet applications, or static content provider exposed under the Management Services group.
 Because of this, the Management Services group should only be modified under strict supervision from Axway Support.{{< /alert >}}

 ### Management services group